Aegopodium p. Variegatum Description

 Winterizing: No specific care needed.

-Maintenance & Pruning: Remove old foliage in spring.
-Divide in either Spring or Fall.
+Maintenance & pruning: Remove old foliage in spring.
+Divide in either spring or fall.
+Very vigorous growing, can be mowed to control, or use weedkiller